sasagawa888/nprolog/document/PARA.md

     npl -n: Launches child Prolog in network mode with the -n option.

     dp_create([IP0,IP1, …,IPn]): Provides IP addresse of child machines to establish TCP/IP communication with the parent Lisp.
 IP addresse is provided as atom. e.g. '178.1.166.2'
+    Up to 100 child devices can be connected.

     dp-and([p0,p1, ...,pn]): It executes the predicates from P0 to PN in parallel.
 If all of them return YES, it returns YES.
 If even one returns NO, it returns NO.